 Orange County Intelligence Assessment Center

-The mission of the Orange County Intelligence Assessment Center is to provide an integrated, multi-disciplined information and intelligence sharing network to collect, analyze, and disseminate information on all criminal risks and safety threats to law enforcement, fire, health, private sector and public sector stakeholders in a timely manner in order to protect the residents, visitors, and critical infrastructure while ensuring the civil rights and civil liberties of all persons are recognized.
+To provide an integrated, multi-disciplined, information and intelligence sharing network to collect, analyze, and disseminate information on all criminal risks and safety threats to law enforcement, fire, health, private sector and public sector stakeholders in a timely manner in order to protect the residents, visitors, and critical infrastructure while ensuring the civil rights and civil liberties of all persons are recognized.

 The Orange County Intelligence Assessment Center (OCIAC) was built on the foundation established by the OCSD's Terrorism Early Warning Group (TEWG) from 2001 to 2007, and is an Operational Area asset governed by the Orange County Chiefs and Sheriff's Association (OCCSA).
 The OCIAC is a proactive multi-agency, multi-discipline collaborative which provides comprehensive analysis, intelligence, timely information sharing, and infrastructure protection.